walter-a-jablonowski/sys-2/ai.md

 Different types of entries can be defined in a file structure like

 - /types
-  - def.yml global definition, contains: definitions of default data fields with basic validation
+  - def.yml global definition, contains: definitions of default data fields of instances of types (same as the field definition in "type definition" sample below)
     - time (string, YYYY-MM-DD HH:MM:SS)
     - name (string)
     - description (string)
-    - The id isn't explicitly defined in def.yml but hardcoded
   - /MyType_1
     - def.yml type definition, contains: definitions of special data fields for this type with basic validation
     - list.php: cell renderer used to render the list cell
     - edit.php: renderer for the edit page
     - /ajax:    possible ajax functions one file per function (ajax call forwarded by ajax.php)
   - ...

-Deriving ids from field name:

-- convert each word to first character uppercase, then remove all non alpha numeric chars
-- sometimes we also add a additional string to the id to make it unique (see below)

 Type definition: